Junjeeeee/Dynamic_2d_waterfall/README.md

 Those two are needed because, if we give equal value to right or left, i'll give water to my neighbor, and my neighbor will give water to me, making a loop, and that makes the system converge very slowly.

-Thats it, that is how i made almost everything in the project, the things that are missing i will talk about in the chapter 6, or will ignore because is not relevant enought.
+Thats it, that is how i made almost everything in the project, the things that are missing i will ignore because is not relevant enought for this relatory, but you could read the code if you want to know how i made specific things.

 ## 2- A take on convergion and eigenvectors: